 It's best to use cream cheese at room temperature.
 When you are mixing the cheese, eggs, sour cream, vanilla and other ingredients together, it is very important to stop the mixer and scrape down the bowl every few minutes.
 Scrape down the bowl until you no longer have any cheese lumps and the batter is smooth.

-Be careful not to pour the cheesecake mixture on the graham cracker crust while it is hot when making this Apple Crumble Cheesecake.
+Be careful not to pour the cheesecake mixture on the graham cracker crust while the crust is hot when making this Apple Crumble Cheesecake.
 If you do this, you will melt the cheesecake filling and have cheesecake soup!
 Wait until the graham cracker crust cools down, then pour the cheesecake batter onto crust in the spring form pan.

 Apple Crumble